League of Legends - Esports

 Getting Started in League of Legends

-There are multiple different League of Legends game modes, but this article covers the most popular one: Summoner's Rift.
-To get started, you'll need to sign up for an account - the process asks for an email address and your date of birth, and gives you a chance to get a password set up.
+To get started with League of Legends you'll need to sign up for an account - the process asks for an email address and your date of birth, and gives you a chance to get a password set up.
 Once that's all sorted, you'll be able to download the Windows or the Mac installer.

 A key thing to understand before you play League of Legends is the roles that the players play.
 If you've ever looked at an esports roster, you'll see there are five roles: top, jungle, mid, ADC, and support.
 The roles see players specialising in certain aspects of the game, and Stuart Bridges's explainer article covers them really well.